-I am a PhD candidate in Economics at the London School of Economics, with research interests in Macroeconomics and its intersection with (household) finance and development.
+I am a PhD candidate in Economics at the London School of Economics, with research interests in Macroeconomics and its intersection with finance and development.

 I have also explored topics in computational economics, particularly solution methods for solving multivariate DSGE problems, with a focus on continuous-time heterogeneous agent models.
-Find out more in Code and Data.

 While teaching graduate Macroeconomics at the LSE, I experimented with creating interactive Macro Notebooks using the Pluto package (of Julia), to help my students develop intuition for the models they were being taught.
 And they loved it!
 Check them out on Macro Notebooks.